 4. Do antihistamines stop itchy skin?

-Yes, antihistamines can provide symptomatic relief from itchy skin (7).
+Yes, antihistamines can provide symptomatic relief from itching skin (7).

 - Over-the-counter antihistamines can be given to children above two years